danosborne/api-post/starling-st.md

 Granted, the above listing is not the most exciting piece of code.
 It does, however, show some of Smalltalk's idiosyncrasies.
 Temporary variables are declared between vertical bars.
 They are dynamically typed.
 Everything is an object that responds to messages.
 Code within square brackets is evaluated only when a message is sent to the block.
 These blocks are closures which can take arguments --or not-- and are used extensively, for example when iterating over collections, when evaluating conditionals like the `whileFalse` expression above, or when setting _pluggable_ behaviour in a class without resorting to subclassing (such an example will follow).
 Apart from being a pure object language, Smalltalk is also functional.

 We will now work on the network call.
 We want a method taking a path to the requested entity.
 I’m using the [Zn package](http://zn.stfx.eu/zn/index.html) for handling HTTP requests.
-The HTTP client from this library follows a builder pattern.
+The HTTP client from this library implements a builder pattern.
 The following method creates a `GET` request with the given headers and URL, then executes the request.

 ```smalltalk
 fetch: aPath